-At March 31, 2020, total assets decreased by 13.2% from December 31, 2019.
-The Company satisfies its need for short-term financing from internally generated funds and collateralized and uncollateralized borrowings, consisting primarily of bank call loans, stock loans, and uncommitted lines of credit.
+At March 31, 2021, total assets decreased by 0.2% from December 31, 2020.
+The Company satisfies its need for shortterm financing from internally generated funds and collateralized and uncollateralized borrowings, consisting primarily of bank call loans, stock loans, and uncommitted lines of credit.
 We finance our trading in government securities through the use of securities sold under agreements to repurchase ("repurchase agreements").
-We met our longer-term capital needs through the issuance of the 6.75% Senior Secured Notes due 2022 (the "Notes") (see "Refinancing" below).
+We met our longer-term capital needs through the issuance of the 5.50% Senior Secured Notes due 2025 (see "Senior Secured Notes" below).
 Oppenheimer has arrangements with banks for borrowings on a fully-collateralized basis.
 The amount of Oppenheimer's bank borrowings fluctuates in response to changes in the level of the Company's securities inventories and customer margin debt, changes in notes receivable from employees, investment in furniture, equipment and leasehold improvements, and changes in stock loan balances and financing through repurchase agreements.
-At March 31, 2020, the Company had \$203.1 million of such borrowings outstanding compared to outstanding borrowings of \$nil at December 31, 2019.
+At March 31, 2021, the Company had bank call loans of \$75.1 million compared to \$82.0 million at December 31, 2020.
 The Company also has some availability of short-term bank financing on an unsecured basis.

 The Company's overseas subsidiaries, Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited, are subject to local regulatory capital requirements that restrict our ability to utilize their capital for other purposes.

-The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$4.1 million and \$387,020, respectively, at March 31, 2020.
+The regulatory capital requirements for Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited were \$4.5 million and \$385,887, respectively, at March 31, 2021.
 The liquid assets at Oppenheimer Europe Ltd. are primarily comprised of cash deposits in bank accounts.

 The liquid assets at Oppenheimer Investments Asia Limited are primarily comprised of investments in U.S. Treasuries and cash deposits in bank accounts.
 Any restrictions on transfer of these liquid assets from Oppenheimer Europe Ltd. and Oppenheimer Investments Asia Limited to the Company or its other subsidiaries would be limited by regulatory capital requirements.

 The Company permanently reinvests eligible earnings of its foreign subsidiaries and, accordingly, does not accrue any U.S. income taxes that would arise if these earnings were repatriated.
-The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.2 million for those subsidiaries.
+The unrecognized deferred tax liability associated with the outside basis difference of its foreign subsidiaries is estimated at \$3.5 million for those subsidiaries.
 We have continued to reinvest permanently the excess earnings of Oppenheimer Israel (OPCO) Ltd. in its own business and in the businesses in Europe and Asia to support business initiatives in those regions.
-In accordance with the Tax Cuts and Jobs Act ("TCJA"), we will continue to review our historical treatment of these earnings to determine whether our historical practice will continue or whether a change is warranted.
+We will continue to review our historical treatment of these earnings to determine whether our historical practice will continue or whether a change is warranted.
+The Company has begun assessing the impact that the new presidential administration's tax proposals will have on its operations, cash flows and financial condition.